 The cloud computer typically runs a version of Linux.
 (Windows servers need to pay a Microsoft license fee.
 This, along with greater hardware requirements, means that a Windows cloud server will typically cost much more.)
 The cloud computer has no GUI and is run by using SSH to bring up a terminal window.
 From the command line you can make modifications, install software, transfer files, and manage your server applications.

 You typically run the computer from a dashboard provided by the hosting company.
 From this dashboard you can start your computer, configure it (number of CPUs, RAM, etc.), and stop it.
 Virtual servers can be charged by the month or by the hour.
 In the latter case you are not charged when you “destroy” or erase it.
 The pricing is based on the amount of CPU power you need and RAM.
 In some cases you may be charged for bandwidth, disk storage, etc.

 If you’ve heard of Microsoft’s Azure, or Amazon’s AWS, these are cloud services that you can buy.

 Costs can vary widely depending on the vendor and can be as high as $75/mo, or less than $5/mo.
 Using a smaller provider (not Amazon, Microsoft, or Google) can result in a lot of capability for not much mode.

 The reflectors listed above are running on a single Linux machine (1 CPU, 1 GB RAM) that costs $5/mo. to operate.
 It probably has enough capacity to run 20 – 50 reflectors.
 An advantage of hosting is that all of the reflectors can run the same copy of the reflector software.

-If you are interested in using the same service I use, please contact me.
-I can provide you with a link that will give you $100 of credit to use of 60 days.
+If you are interested in using the same service I use, follow This Link that will give you $50 of credit to use of 30 days.
 That can be a lot of experimenting on their dime.